gooddata/gooddata-ui-sdk/README.md

 [GoodData.UI](https://sdk.gooddata.com/gooddata-ui) is a TypeScript framework for building analytical applications on top of the [GoodData platform](https://help.gooddata.com/doc/enterprise/en), [GoodData Cloud or GoodData.CN](https://www.gooddata.com/developers/cloud-native/doc/cloud/).

-GoodData.UI consists of multiple libraries with clear-cut responsibilities ranging from low-level REST API clients up to visualization libraries that deliver React-based components to render different types of charts and tables.
+GoodaData.UI consists of multiple libraries with clear-cut responsibilities ranging from low-level REST API clients up to visualization libraries that deliver React-based components to render different types of charts and tables.

 ## Documentation and examples